Growing up in Academia with Karen Zentgraf

 On Monday, September 21, 2020, 5 p.m.
 Growing Up in Academia features Karen Zentgraf, Professor for Movement and Exercise Science at Goethe University, Frankfurt.

 The online application for this event is Zoom Webinar.
-You can register for the event by using this link.

 The Official CV